-Some of the game fish you can catch in surf fishing includes striped bass, bluefish, spotted seatrout, flounder, red drum or pompano.
-Reeling in a 30 to 40-pound striped bass from the ocean surf can be a very rewarding experience for any angler.
+Some of the game fish you can catch from shore include striped bass, bluefish, spotted seatrout, flounder, red drum or pompano.
+One of the highlights of surf fishing for beginners is the chance to reel in a 30 to 40-pound striped bass from the ocean surf.
+That can be a very rewarding experience for any angler.

 - Wear a pair of polarized sunglasses that cut through any glare so that you can spot fish in the water.